albamvv/learning/README.md

 In this example we present the behavior of a base LLM, they have not been trained for any specific task, neither for conversation, nor for answering questions.
 They only present the primitive behavior of a LLM, which is to generate the next word, from the prompt that is indicated to it, it generates the next word, and continues generating words that in this case coincide in function of the context with what had been previously put.

----Loads a tokenizer and model from the t5-base checkpoint.
+- Loads a tokenizer and model from the t5-base checkpoint.
----Tokenizes a given prompt.
+- Tokenizes a given prompt.
----Generates text without any fine-tuning (general-purpose text generation).
+- Generates text without any fine-tuning (general-purpose text generation).
----Prints the generated output.
+- Prints the generated output.

 #### 2. Selección de un Fine-tuned LLM
 In this case study, we will make the base model Flan-T5 (google/flan-t5-base).